szabonorbert/zorro-vscode-template/readme.md

 It's not required, but recommended to use C++ language support for you IDE.

+> [!TIP]
-Step-by-step instructions for installing only the build dependencies and the recommended VSCode extension: [Configure VS Code for Microsoft C++](https://code.visualstudio.com/docs/cpp/config-msvc).
+> Step-by-step instructions for installing only the build dependencies and the recommended VSCode extension: [Configure VS Code for Microsoft C++](https://code.visualstudio.com/docs/cpp/config-msvc).

 ## Zorro's custom strategy folder